EndaHallahan/BBClash/Spec.md

 ## Code and Codeblock

 Code and codeblock define areas of computer code or markup that should not be formatted.
 Code defines a single line of text; codeblock allows for multiple lines.
 Codeblock also allows an argument to define the language of its contents intended for use with syntax highlighting.
+BBCode tags in Code or Codeblock should be ignored.

 ### Tag:
 	`[code]{text content}[/code]`